Recorder (musical instrument): Surviving instruments

-In the 21st century, a number of other instruments and fragments dated to the medieval period have come to light.
-These include a fourteenth-century fragment of a headjoint excavated in Esslingen, Germany ("Esslingen fragment"); a birch instrument dated to the second half of the fourteenth century unearthed in Tartu, Estonia ("Tartu recorder"); and a fruitwood instrument dated to the fifteenth century, found in Elbląg, Poland ("Elbląg recorder").
+More instruments and fragments dated to the medieval period have come to light in the 21st century.
+These include: a 14th century headjoint fragment excavated in Esslingen, Germany (the "Esslingen fragment"); a birch instrument dated to the second half of the 14th century, unearthed in Tartu, Estonia (the "Tartu recorder"); and the "Elbląg recorder", a fruitwood instrument dated to the 15th century, as found in Elbląg, Poland.